 - Ready?
 Throw the face mask in the trash or wash a reusable face mask at 60 degrees.

 For questions about the coronavirus, our telephone number 14 010 is available Monday-Friday from 8 am until 8 pm, and Saturday from 9 am until 5 pm.
 For changes in the services of the municipality please see link below:

-For the latest information, see the National Institute for Public Health and the Environment (RIVM) website and the website of the Rotterdam-Rijnmond Municipal Health Service (GGD) (in Dutch).
+For the latest information about the coronavirus (COVID-19), see the National Institute for Public Health and the Environment (RIVM) website and the website of the Rotterdam-Rijnmond Municipal Health Service (GGD) (in Dutch).